• facebook

 Native Way 1: Using Import/Export Wizard in SQL Server

-SQL Server Management Studio seamlessly incorporates the SQL Server Import/Export wizard, enabling the export of SQL Server tables to CSV files with customizable configurations and a preview feature.
-Let’s delve into the complete procedure.
+SQL Server Management Studio integrates the SQL Server Import/Export wizard, using which SQL Server tables can be exported to the CSV file format with certain configurations and preview facility.
+Let us understand the whole process.

-1. Launch SQL Server Management Studio on your SQL system and establish a connection to an SQL Server instance.
+1. Run the SQL Server Management Studio on your SQL system.
+Connect to an SQL Server instance.

 2. Move to the Object Explorer, select and right-click on the SQL Server database, then follow Tasks>Export data.